8 Aerobatic Stars Flying Solo at 2025 Airshows

 Vicky Benzing — The Ceiling Breaker

-Aircraft: Extra 300S, also flies the “1944” P-51D Mustang
+Aircraft: Extra 300S, also flies a 1944 P-51D Mustang

-Why watch: Former competitive skydiver turned aerobatic competitor turned airshow performer.
+Former competitive skydiver turned aerobatic competitor turned airshow performer.
 One of the few pilots regularly flying both unlimited aerobatics and warbird demonstrations.
+Watching the same pilot switch from an Extra to a P-51 showcases remarkable range.

 2025 focus: West coast shows, Reno Air Races, national events.

-Kyle Franklin – Comedy Meets Skill
+Kyle Franklin — Comedy That Requires Real Skill

 Aircraft: Piper J-3 Cub (heavily modified)